 Physical science from 600 B.C.
 A.D.
 1700.
 Major discoveries and scientists, different approaches to science, the interrelationship between science and society.

 Development of philosophical analysis and existentialism as the two main philosophical movements of the 20th century.
-May be taken more than once for credit with focus on different philosophers.
-Freshmen require permission of instructor.
+Prerequisites: PL 232H, PL 235H, or permission of instructor.

 PL 348H: Philosophical Theology

 A philosophical study of the nature of God and the relation of God and world, based on readings from early Greek philosophy to the present.
 Prerequisite: some background in philosophy or religion.